incpac/incpac.github.io/_posts/2023-04-16-processing-video-with-mediaconvert-and-lambda.md

 So I did.

 The goal here was to reduce the time it takes to process a video, likely by processing frames in parallel.
-Ideally we'd toss them in Lambda triggered off EventBridge when the the frame shows up in S3.
+Ideally we'd toss them in Lambda triggered off EventBridge when the frame shows up in S3.
 The alternative would be to just chuck it in EC2, but that would run into the same compute limitations we had with the physical hardware.

 Now don't get me wrong, this wasn't easy.
 First thing was to get the processing into Lambda.
 Of course the whole thing was way too large.
 Tensorflow itself wouldn't fit in Lambda at the time.
-Even once if got that sorted, the issue relevent to this post was how to split the video into frames.
+Even once if got that sorted, the issue relevraent to this post was how to split the video into frames.

 Splitting a video into frames isn't actually too hard.
 You could do this in Python with OpenCV, or from the CLI with FFMPEG.